Home

 • Literature

-• Volunteer
+• IRB

 • Donate

-The Importance of Family Support
+The importance of Family Support

 Honoring the Invisible Backbone of Healing

-Understanding Who They Were—And Who They’ve Become
+Understanding Who They Were — and Who They’ve Become:

 • Intrusive memories or nightmares

-• Sleeplessness and hypervigilance
+• Sleep disruption and hypervigilance

 • Emotional numbness or detachment

-• Anger, irritability, and difficulty concentrating
+• Irritability, anger, or difficulty concentrating

-Veterans suffering from TBI may experience:
+Veterans experiencing TBI may present with:

 • Changes in mood or behavior